CameronNemo/brillo/doc/man/brillo.1.md

 Values may be given, or presented, in percent or raw mode.

-The default value mode is linear percentages, however the **-q** option can be used for logarithmic percentages.
-Logarithmic mode offers a more natural and gradual brightness scale.
+The default value mode is linear percentages, however the **-q** option can be used for exponential percentages.
+Exponential mode offers a more natural and gradual brightness scale.

 Raw mode will use the same format and range given by the device driver;